 - USB connection

-- Share mic between you and at least one other speaker
+- Share the mic between you and at least one other speaker

 Cons